KeithRieck/GRIP-code-generation/java/README.md

 * OPENCV_LIB = the directory containing all native libraries
 * OPENCV_JAR = the path to the JAR file containing the java interface to OpenCV (typically named something like "opencv-320.jar" )

 Execute the code by changing to the directory for GRIP-code-generation/java and then executing "ant run".
+Or, can can run the application by executing:

+`java -Djava.library.path=${OPENCV_LIB} -jar build/grip_sample1.jar`

 ## Installing OpenCV on Windows